LLNL/scr/doc/rst/users/overview.rst

 With :code:`RS`, like :code:`XOR`, SCR defines sets of processes where members within a set are selected from different failure groups.
-The processes within a set collectively compute Reed-Solomon encoding data which is stored in files along side the application checkpoint files.
+The processes within a set collectively compute Reed-Solomon encoding data which is stored in files along side the application dataset files.
 One may configure this scheme with the number of failures to tolerate within each set.

 Computationally, :code:`XOR` is more expensive than :code:`Partner`, but it requires less storage space.
-Whereas :code:`Partner` must store two full checkpoint files, :code:`XOR` stores one full checkpoint file plus one XOR parity segment, where the segment size is roughly :math:`1/(N-1)` times the size of a checkpoint file for a set of size :math:`N`.
+Whereas :code:`Partner` must store two full dataset files, :code:`XOR` stores one full dataset file plus one XOR parity segment, where the segment size is roughly :math:`1/(N-1)` times the size of a dataset file for a set of size :math:`N`.
 Similarly, :code:`RS` is computationally more expensive than :code:`XOR`, but it tolerates up to a configurable :code:`k` number of failures per set.
-The :code:`RS` encoding data scales as :math:`k/(N-k)` times the size of a checkpoint file for a set of size :math:`N`.
+The :code:`RS` encoding data scales as :math:`k/(N-k)` times the size of a dataset file for a set of size :math:`N`.
 The set size :math:`N` can be adjusted with the :code:`SCR_SET_SIZE` parameter.
 The number of failures :math:`k` can be adjusted with the :code:`SCR_SET_FAILURES` parameter.
 Larger sets require less storage,